-We are informed by a faith tradition that believes a sacrament is an act both mandated by Jesus of Nazareth in his teachings and that embodies a physical, visibly symbolic sign to bring it deeper meaning.
+We are also informed by a faith tradition that believes a sacrament is an act both taught by Yahushua or Joshua (Jesus) of Nazareth in his teachings and that embodies a physical, visibly symbolic sign to bring it deeper meaning.
 There are two such sacraments we recognize.
-They are “Baptism” with water and “Holy Communion” (which we call a “Meal of Remembrance”) with bread and wine.
+They are “Baptism” with water and “Holy Communion” (which we call a “Meal of Remembering”) with bread and wine.

 Is what you do when you gather considered "Sacramental?"

-One thing that both religious and secular history ought to be able to agree on is that Jesus of Nazareth was at the very least a great teacher.
+One thing that both religious and secular history ought to be able to agree on is that Yahushua or Joshua (Jesus) of Nazareth was at the very least a great teacher.
 Islam and the Koran also recognize him as an esteemed prophet.
 As an important figure in history, he was ultimately put to death for how he lived and what he taught as he stood up to the religious and secular forces of that age.